csquared/arduino-restclient/README.md

 # RestClient for Arduino ESP8266 WiFi modules

+HTTP Request library for Arduino and the ESP8266 WiFi SOC modules

+This library now supports SSL!
+To use with SSL, you need to include the SHA1 fingerprint of the certificate of the site you are connecting to.
+You can get this by using a desktop browser and inspecting the SSL cert used at the site.
+Please note: this is FRAGILE, if the site updates their SSL, your code will break.
+But, there is not enough memory on the ESP8266 to store all the rool certs, so this is a working method.
+Se the example below.

-HTTP Request library for Arduino and the ESP8266 WiFi SOC modules This library is derived almost entirely from the great work done here: https://github.com/csquared/arduino-restclient
+This library is derived almost entirely from the great work done here: https://github.com/csquared/arduino-restclient

 # Install